grbeno/grbeno.github.io/index.md

 ---
 ## [Create exe from Python code](./pages/autopytoexe.md)

-An example how to create an exe from a python application.
+This is an example of how to create an exe from a Python application.

 `Python` `Pyinstaller` `Auto-py-to-exe`